[?] Subscribe To This Site

 • High fever

-• Red rashes (scarlet fever) along with a sore throat have been reported in some cases.
+• Red rashes (scarlet fever), along with sore throat were reported in some cases.

-*For adults, these symptoms may also include dizziness, confusion and chest pain.
+* For adults, these symptoms sometimes include dizziness, confusion and chest pain.

-Symptoms often improve only to return even more severe.
+Symptoms often improved only to return even more severe.

-In treating it after the fact, (preferably within 48 hours of onset) they also work well, along with traditional treatments for any specific symptoms.
+-In treatment after the fact, (within 48 hours of onset) they also worked well, along with traditional treatments for any specific symptoms.

--It is also very important to stay hydrated and to drink plenty of fluids as you fight any viral infection.
+*It is also very important to note that you should stay hydrated by drinking plenty of fluids as you fight any viral infection.

-Should I get vaccinated for the Swine flu? -Is the vaccine safe?
+Should I get vaccinated for new flu strains? -Are Vaccines safe?

-This may also be of help against this new strain, as the body will be less susceptible to this component of the virus.
+-This may also help against any new strain, as the body will be less susceptible to this component of the virus.

 At the very least, your symptoms may be less severe and with a shorter duration than someone who did not receive the seasonal flu vaccine.